quanmltya/led-backlight-ios/README.md

 Code to enable the led backlight (i.e SCR LK) on os x, since the keyboard button just dims the screen

-This has been tested and works with CMSTORM Devastator on OS X 10.10 (Yosemite)
+This has been tested and works with CMSTORM Devastator on OS X 10.15.4

 ## How to use